 Dragon Age II adds Qunari to the mix.
 It's mostly a religious conflict, but the anti-Qunari zealots don't hesitate to throw around terms like "ox-men" when referring to the Qunari.
 For the Qunari themselves, those who follow the Qun are people, and those who do not are things.

 Mages are a trickier situation as many people point out that there are many legitimate reasons to fear mages and want some sort governing power over people who can accidentally summon a demon and a zombie army big enough to wipe out a village.
 If that wasn't enough, DA II gives plenty of examples.
 Sure, sometimes it is bigotry.
 Sometimes, it is a very understandable concern about people with destructive power that also happen to constantly hear voices of demons.

 The player-base often (jokingly) demonstrates a huge amount of hatred and disgust for the Elves, often going so far as to treat them as the mortal enemies of the Dwarves.
 Most of this is due to how the Elves subtly insult the Dwarves when trading, try to instate limits to how many trees the Dwarves can cut down for wood, bring crappy trade goods, refuse to buy anything made of wood (even though they themselves sell items made from wood), and if they siege the player, they attack in their thousands and wear crappy armor that the Dwarves can't wear or smelt down into metal bars.
-This isn't helped by the Elves eating their enemies, and like to start wars over the treatment of plants (then eating whoever they fight); they basically are designed to be as unreasonable as possible, whether or not they're at war with you.
+This isn't helped by the Elves eating their enemies, and starting wars over the treatment of plants (then eating whoever they fight); they basically are designed to be as unreasonable as possible, whether or not they're at war with you.